The Explanation Age - Next-generation Thought Leadership Coaching & Consulting

 Story Thinking Cycle ™

 This cycle is the mind’s natural model for change and learning, and is formed by the relationship of our workability beliefs (Does Work, Won’t Work, and Could Work) and our response modes (Reactive, Reflective, and Questioning).
 And this cycle contains six phases: Automation, Disruption, Investigation, Ideation, Expectation, and Affirmation, or simply called ADIIEA (pronounced uh-dee-uh).
 The location of each phase is like working against gravity; we tend to rest at the bottom and operate in automation, without much thought.
-This cycle is at play within every business project, every classroom lesson with educational (not just instructional) objectives, and even for how a bill becomes a law.
+This cycle is at play within every business project, every classroom lesson, and even for how a bill becomes a law.

 • Automation is where we manage proficiency through Operations Management, and distinguish between simplicity and elegance.